 That is until Saved by the Bell: The College Years where resident jock A.C.
 Slater (Mario Lopez) learns that he is Chicano.
 Now, The College Years was canceled after one season (and for good reason), but you gotta give the writers props for trying to tackle racial identity and portraying Slater’s newfound wokeness.

 Titled “Slater’s War,” the episode begins (like all The College Years ones do) with Zach trying to get laid.
 This time, it’s with his dormmate, Leslie, as he plans an impromptu ski weekend in Lake Tahoe.
 Of course, Slater is down for the trip and has to find a date.
 Enter Theresa Alvarez, a student in his journalism class where the topic of the day is reporting in the media without bias.
 Slater immediately sets his sights on this Latina beauty and sits behind her.
 She turns around and starts speaking to him in Spanish as if they’re old pals.
 When Slater confesses that he doesn’t understand what she’s saying, she’s shocked.
 Undeterred, Slater asks her to lunch after class, but we quickly learn that she has other things on her mind like rallying for Chicano studies at Cal U. “Mexican-Americans are ignored in the media and we need an independent Chicano studies class,” she tells Slater.
-He could care less about what she’s saying and is more interested in locking her down for the ski trip in Tahoe.
+He couldn’t care less about what she’s saying and is more interested in locking her down for the ski trip in Tahoe.

 The show had lasted 73 episodes over four seasons.
 A spinoff series — “Saved by the Bell: The College Years” — would debut three months later. pic.twitter.com/ZD43uER58l